NBCUniversal: Global expansion

-One year later after Sleuth's debut, NBC Universal announced that the company would launch a horror-themed cable channel, Chiller, on March 1, 2007.
-At launch Chiller would be available exclusively on DirecTV.
-The network would feature films like Psycho and The Shining and TV series that include Twin Peaks, Alfred Hitchcock Presents, Freddy's Nightmares, Friday the 13th: The Series, War of the Worlds and Tales from the Crypt.
-NBC Universal also stated that, aside from the content in their own vaults, Chiller will feature content from other studios as well.
-In 2009, Chiller unveiled a new slogan, "scary good".
-This replaced the channel's previous slogan "Dare To Watch".
+In January 2006, NBC Universal launched a new cable channel, Sleuth, later rebranded as Cloo.
+One year after Sleuth's debut, NBC Universal announced that the company would launch a horror-themed cable channel, Chiller, on March 1, 2007.

 On June 14, 2007, NBC Universal Television Studio was renamed Universal Media Studios.
-The company explained that the reason for the name change was because "the new name fully describes the company's mission to be the premier content provider for television and digital platforms, spanning all television dayparts and creative genres."
+The company explained that the reason for the name change was because "the new name fully describes the company's mission to be the premier content provider for television and digital platforms, spanning all television parts and creative genres."

 In August 2007, NBC Universal purchased Sparrowhawk Media Group and renamed it NBC Universal Global Networks.
 This acquisition gave NBC Universal all Hallmark channels outside the United States, plus the English channels Diva TV, Movies 24, Hallmark Channel and KidsCo.
 Later that fall, the company also acquired the Oxygen network in a separate $925 million deal.
 The sale was completed one month later.

-In the summer of 2008, NBC Universal, Blackstone Group and Bain Capital announced their intentions to buy The Weather Channel from Landmark Communications.
+In the summer of 2008, NBC Universal, Blackstone Group and Bain Capital announced their intention to buy The Weather Channel from Landmark Communications.
 The deal closed on September 12, 2008.
-Shortly after the acquisition completed, NBC announced that their existing TV weather network, NBC Weather Plus, would be shut down by December 31, 2008.
+Shortly after the acquisition was completed, NBC announced that its existing TV weather network, NBC Weather Plus, would be shut down by December 31, 2008.

 In July 2008, Universal Cable Productions split off from Universal Media Studios and moved into NBCUniversal's NBCU Cable Entertainment division.

-The summer of 2008 marked NBC Universal's first venture into the United Kingdom by acquiring English television production company Carnival Films.
+The summer of 2008 marked NBC Universal's first venture into the United Kingdom with the acquisition of English television production company Carnival Films.

 On November 12, 2008, NBC Universal acquired 80.1% of Geneon Entertainment from Dentsu in Japan, merging it with Universal Pictures International Entertainment to form a new company, Geneon Universal Entertainment Japan.